andreviallon/angular-ngxs-todo-app/README.md

 * Working with Observables
 * Routing
 * Using Storybook for developing reusable UI components
+* Firebase (for storing data)
+* Authentication
+* Host the application with Heroku
 * The CSS Framework Bulma

 ## Use Case Senarios
 The uers should be able to...

+* Create an account
 * Add todos to a list
 * Check the todos they have completed
 * Remove a todo